abcd5251/petAssistant/README.md

-# Pet Assistant
+# OneVault
-Your best AI assistant to help you with onchain interactions.
+Your best AI pilot to help you navigate OnChain protocol